chuckstack/incus-netbird-phoenixnap-firewall/orig/discussion.md

 - I hope to maintain my nftables configurations in a plain text file using the nftables syntax and manage it through a version control system (like `git`).
 This script should contain all our custom rules within the `table inet chuck-stack` section.
 However, this might not be possible since some of the interface names are dynamic.
 - We plan to apply our configuration script using the `nft -f <filename>` command.
 This should help in maintaining a version-controlled, reproducible, and declarative setup.

-## Specific Goals for the Server

-- I want to ensure no one can gain access to the server from the public interface.
-Said another way, we only want to access the server through the netbird interface.
-I am concerned that we need to know the name of the public interface to appropriately block traffic.
-How do we dynamically get the public interface name?

 ## Current Interfaces

 ❯ ip link show